kubermatic/docs/content/kubermatic/v2.24/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 enableToc = true
 +++

-This document describes how a new Seed Cluster can be added to an existing KKP Master Cluster.
+This document describes how a new seed cluster can be added to an existing KKP master cluster.
 It expects that all steps from [Install Kubermatic Kubernetes Platform (KKP) CE]({{< ref "../" >}}) have been completed.